Factbox: Jeff Bezos' journey from suburban garage to edge of space

 2019: Jeff and MacKenzie file for divorce after 25 years of marriage; the couple has four children together

-2021: Bezos steps down as CEO of Amazon on July 5, but remains executive chairman of ecommerce giant, with a net worth of over $206 billion, according to the Bloomberg Billionaires Index.
+2021: Bezos steps down as CEO of Amazon on July 5, but remains executive chairman of ecommerce giant, with a net worth of over $206 billion www.bloomberg.com/billionaires, according to the Bloomberg Billionaires Index.

 Our Standards: The Thomson Reuters Trust Principles.